demisto/content/Packs/CommonScripts/Scripts/script-EmailAskUser_README.md

 ## Prerequisites
 ---
-Requires an instance of one of the email integrations: Gmail, MS grpah mail, EWS, POP3, Mail sender .
+Requires an instance of one of the email integrations: Gmail, MS Graph Mail, EWS, POP3, or Mail Sender.